 A few of the many topics these agreements can cover include:

-The Colorado Marital Agreement Act does not require that an attorney prepare an agreement to ensure its validity, but handling this issue without the guidance of a knowledgeable Denver family lawyer may lead to mistakes that can jeopardize your future.
-Having Karin Johnson Chatfield LLC draft, review, and explain your document before you sign it can help make sure that your wishes are legally carried out.
+The Colorado Marital Agreement Act does not require that a lawyer prepare an agreement to ensure its validity, but handling this issue with the guidance of a knowledgeable Denver family law attorney may prevent mistakes that could jeopardize your future.
+Each spouse should have their own attorney review the document before it is signed, to establish that both partners understand the terms and agree to them.

 A postnuptial agreement can cover all the same issues as a prenuptial agreement and must adhere to the same legal standards, but a postnuptial agreement is signed after a couple is wed.